Most people know that most of the best sources of iron are animal products like red meat.

 To wrap things up, one final thing I’d like to mention is a food tracking app called Cronometer.

-It breaks down all the food you eat and makes it easy to see if you’re getting enough of each nutrient, iron included.
+It breaks down all the food you eat and makes it easy to see if you’re getting enough of each nutrient (both vitamin and mineral content), iron included.

 Here’s my full Cronometer review if you’d like to learn more about it.

-I’d recommend tracking your diet for a few weeks to see if you’re getting enough iron, and once you’re comfortable it’s up to you if you’d like to continue.
+I’d recommend tracking your diet for a few weeks to see your iron status, and once you’re comfortable it’s up to you if you’d like to continue.

-If you just can’t get enough iron from your diet, or it’s too inconvenient, there are many vegan iron supplements that can help.
+If you just can’t get enough dietary iron, or it’s too inconvenient, there are many vegan iron supplements that can help.
 Here’s a list of the top vegan iron supplements if you’d like to learn more about this option.